davidviziteu/quizzgame/README.md

-# quizzgame - Computernetworks project
+# quizzgame - Computer networks college project

 Please read the [documentation](./App_documentation.pdf) for more details.